Chain O'Lakes: Grass Lake

 In the late 19th and early 20th century, Grass Lake was a "stretch of wild rice and lotus", with lotus beds blossoming in it that constituted over half of the total in all the lakes.
 In the early 20th century some boats, due to the shallow water and density of lotuses, had to use a pole ("poling") rather than oars ("rowing").
 During the 1950s through the 1970s, much of the lotus disappeared due to human traffic but there has been a revival in recent years.

 There is a historical location in Grass Lake, derived from the tourists who came to see the lotus.
 At first, this location was known as "Rohema", but also as "Shorty's", after the owner Shorty Shobin.
 Shorty, however was not the only entrepreneur on the lake.
 Jack O' Conner owned a houseboat about 100 yards from Shorty, and one night in a card match they wagered their businesses.
 O'Conner won, and moved his business to the island, naming it Lotus Lodge Hotel, then Hotel Blarney, and finally, Blarney Island as it remains today.

 Local communities

 Several towns and cities surround the Chain O'Lakes.
-Although open to some interpretation, towns bordering the Chain O'Lakes include Fox Lake, Fox Lake Hills, Lake Villa, Antioch, Spring Grove, Pistakee Highlands, Johnsburg, Volo, McHenry and Ingleside.
+Although open to some interpretation, towns bordering the Chain O'Lakes include Fox Lake, Fox Lake Hills, Lake Villa, Antioch, Spring Grove, Pistakee Highlands, Johnsburg, Volo, McHenry, Round Lake, Round Lake Beach, Round Lake Heights, and Ingleside.
 Central to the system is the town of Fox Lake, between Pistakee Lake and Fox Lake.